 Truckers may insure a single vehicle, several vehicles, or a fleet.
 The truckers’ coverage form may be added to the commercial auto coverage part.
 Premiums charged are generally based on class rates.
 This form will protect a trucker who contracts with another party in order to haul goods or property.

 Some truckers may use their own tractor or cab to haul the property of others in the customer’s trailer.
-In this situation, the trailer owner provides liability insurance for himself and the trucker.
+The party responsible for liability depends on the hauling arrangement and which party has operating authority.

 If the tractor or trucker’s cab is not being used to pull another trucker’s trailer, it requires its own coverage in the form of a bobtail endorsement.
 “Non-trucking” use of the tractor or cab without a trailer is called bobtailing.